 The current sample is used by the current loops to regulate the current in each of the three motor phases.
-Two phases (A and C) of the current signal are sampled by the microprocessor at a 16kHz rate.
-The momentary A phase current and C phase current can be monitored by examining IA and IC, respectively.
+Two phases (A and C) of the current signal are sampled by the microprocessor at a 16 kHz rate.
+The momentary A phase current and C phase current can be monitored by examining the IA and IC variables, respectively.
 The microprocessor calculates the equivalent absolute current, which can be monitored as I. This value can be averaged for 2, 4, 8, 16, 32, or 64 samples.

-8.4 Foldback
+7.4 Foldback

 The SERVOSTAR offers two types of FoldBack protection for both the motor and the drive.
-The drive's microprocessor monitors the current feedback signal and develops an RMS value of this signal for the purpose of providing a value that represents the current in the motor.
+The drive's microprocessor monitors the current feedback signal and develops a RMS value of this signal for the purpose of providing a value that represents the current in the motor.
 The system is similar to an I-squared-T accumulator.

-8.4.1 DRIVE FOLDBACK
+7.4.1 DRIVE FOLDBACK

-This FoldBack algorithm monitors current feedback and, if the feedback exceeds the continuous current rating of the drive/motor combination (ICONT), decreases the system's current to the ICONT level.
-For example, under a step command input condition, the FoldBack algorithm will allow maximum peak current (IMAX) output from the drive for 1⁄2 second for Cx units. after which the drive enters FoldBack mode (FOLD = 1) and begins an exponential FoldBack to the system's continuous current.
+The FoldBack algorithm monitors current feedback and will decrease the system's current to the ICONT level if the feedback exceeds the continuous current rating of the drive/motor combination (ICONT).
+For example, under a step command input condition the FoldBack algorithm will allow maximum peak current (IMAX) output from the drive for 2 seconds.
+After 2 seconds the drive enters FoldBack mode (FOLD = 1) and begins an exponential FoldBack to the system's continuous current.
 It will take approximately six seconds for the exponential decay to drop from the system's peak current to its continuous level.

 For drive currents that exceed ICONT, but are below IMAX, the system period before FoldBack occurs is extended beyond two seconds.
 Two seconds is the shortest time period that will elapse before the drive enters FoldBack and only occurs when maximum peak current (IMAX) is drawn.
 This FoldBack feature is designed to protect the drive electronics, not the motor.
 The Configurable Output, O1, (pin 12) can be configured to indicate a drive FoldBack condition.

-8.4.2 MOTOR FOLDBACK
+7.4.2 MOTOR FOLDBACK

 This FoldBack algorithm is designed to provide motor protection in cases where the drive's continuous current rating is above the motor's continuous rating.
-This combination is often desired in applications where maximum peak motor torques are required.
-However, the possibility exists that the drive could source current on a continuous basis indefinitely to the motor and would force it beyond its thermal capability.
-Unlike the drive FoldBack, you have complete configurability over this feature (MFOLD, MFOLDD, MFOLDD), MFOLDD, MFOLDD).
+This combination is often desired in applications where maximum peak motor torques is required.
+The possibility exists, however, that the drive could source current on a continuous basis indefinitely to the motor and would force it beyond its thermal capability.
+Unlike the drive FoldBack, you have complete configurability over this feature (MFOLD, MFOLDD, MFOLDDIS, MFOLDR, MFOLDT).

-8.5 Encoder Simulation
+7.5 Encoder Simulation